Paint Problem Solver

 Should blushing occur during application:

-If the finish has dried, minor blushing may be corrected by compounding or polishing, how ever, severe blushing will require sanding and refinishing.
+If the finish has dried, minor blushing may be corrected by compounding or polishing.
+Severe blushing will require sanding and refinishing.

 Prevention